goschtl/zope/zc.sourcerelease/trunk/src/zc/sourcerelease/README.txt

     ...        +' file://'+sample+' wrong.cfg'),
     ... # doctest: +ELLIPSIS
     Creating source release in sample.tgz
     Invalid eggs directory (perhaps not a relative path) /somewhere/shared-eggs

-And while we have this configuration set up, we can use it to test the '--name' and '-n' notation:

-    >>> print system(join('bin', 'buildout-source-release')
-    ...        +' file://'+sample+' wrong.cfg -n name_test'),
-    ... # doctest: +ELLIPSIS
-    Creating source release in name_test.tgz
-    Invalid eggs directory (perhaps not a relative path) /somewhere/shared-eggs

-    >>> print system(join('bin', 'buildout-source-release')
-    ...        +' file://'+sample+' wrong.cfg --name name_test_two'),
-    ... # doctest: +ELLIPSIS
-    Creating source release in name_test_two.tgz
-    Invalid eggs directory (perhaps not a relative path) /somewhere/shared-eggs

 .. [#zip_in_future] It is possible that an option will be added in the